Key Takeaways

 - Different Claims, Different Deadlines: Contract disputes, property damage, fraud, and other claims have their own time limits—some shorter, some longer.

-- Missing the Deadline Is Final: Courts enforce these limits strictly.
-Once the deadline passes, your right to sue disappears.
+- Missing the Deadline Can Be Final: Courts enforce these limits strictly.
+Once the deadline passes, your right to sue may be barred unless a narrow tolling rule applies.

 You were hurt in an accident three years ago.
 You've been dealing with medical treatment, insurance hassles, and the daily challenges of recovery.
 Now you're finally ready to talk to a lawyer about suing the person responsible.
-The lawyer has bad news: you waited too long.
-Your claim is gone.
+The lawyer has bad news: unless a rare tolling rule applies, you may have waited too long.

 Statutes of limitations are strict deadlines for filing lawsuits.
 Every claim has one.
-If you don't file within the time limit, the court will dismiss your case—period.
+If you don't file within the time limit, the court may dismiss your case even if the evidence is strong and the injury is serious.
 Understanding these deadlines is one of the most important things you can know about protecting your legal rights.

 Personal Injury Claims: Two Years

-For most personal injury claims in Oklahoma, you have two years from the date of the injury to file a lawsuit.
+For most personal injury claims in Oklahoma, you have two years from the date of the injury to file a lawsuit under 12 O.S. § 95.
 This applies to:

 - Car accidents